orbitmines/archive/projects/_indefinite_future_projects/PENDING (2027?+) ; Physics (& Hardware).md

 ---

-Dark matter just means less spatial connections/structure furt
+Dark matter just means less spatial connections/structure further away in the disk of a galaxy.
+(Less structure -> faster moving relative to) So, less matter less spatial structure?
+Could you test this by seeing minor distortions of light coming from other galaxies?

 ---